JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_02_Write_Document_Word.md

 1. Select the on-canvas **Copilot** experience at the top of the blank document.

-1. Enter the prompt: *Create a project report based on the content in /Market Analysis Report for Mystic Spice Premium Chai Tea.docx.
-Include an executive summary, introduction, project objectives, and discussion.*
+1. Enter the following prompt:

+    +++Create a project report based on the content in /Market Analysis Report for Mystic Spice Premium Chai Tea.docx.
+Include an executive summary, introduction, project objectives, and discussion.+++

 1. Review the drafted content and select **Keep it**.

 1. As you're reviewing the content of your document, you may find that some text needs to be edited or rewritten.
 The Product Description section seems to be fairly short, and technical.
 Let's edit the text so it's more engaging for our readers.

 1. Highlight the paragraph, select the **Copilot** icon that appears to the left of the text.

 1. Select **Auto Rewrite** from the menu.
 Copilot generates several options.
 Review each, and select to: